viktorgullmark/exilence/README.md

 ## Help with development

 If you want to help with development we gladly accept pull-requests.
-To set up the project, install the latest angular-cli version globally.
+To set up the project, install the latest angular-cli and node version globally.
 The following commands will help in setting up the client:

 ```
 npm install -g @angular/cli
 npm install
 npm install -g --production windows-build-tools
-npm run rebuild (to bundle robot-js and node-ffi)
 npm start (to serve the project)
-npm run electron:windows (to build the installer)
+npm run electron:windows (to build the installer for production)
 ```

-See https://github.com/maximegris/angular-electron for additional commands.

 To run the API you'll need a local redis-server.